 Jared is a 2011 graduate of the Master of Architecture program at North Dakota State University.
 He began working at Shultz + Associates Architects in January of 2012.
 Jared earned his LEED Accredited Professional credential in 2014, has led several LEED projects for S+A and continues to promote sustainable design in all projects.
 In 2014, Jared was awarded the Intern of the Year Award by the North Dakota Chapter of the American Institute of Architects and achieved Architectural Registration in the State of North Dakota in 2015.
 Jared brings an exceptional ability to focus on the details without losing sight of the big picture to the S+A team.

 Amanda is a 2013 graduate of the Master of Architecture Program at North Dakota State University.
 Amanda has project management experience in diverse project typologies and a well-rounded skillset in various stages of project implementation ranging from Construction Document preparation to Construction Administration.
 In 2016, Amanda was awarded the Intern of the Year Award by the North Dakota Chapter of the American Institute of Architects and achieved Architectural Registration in the State of North Dakota in 2017.
-Amanda has a passion for childcare and education and currently volunteers as a religious education teacher at her church in Kindred, ND.
+Amanda has a passion for childcare and education and currently volunteers at her church in Kindred, ND.